How to Keep Your Tech Going in a Power Outage

 December 3, 2020

-(Tech Mainstream) Technology is driven and depends on a constant supply of electicity.
+Technology is driven and depends on a constant supply of electicity.
 When the power is out, technology is essentially out.
-Power Outages occur everyday.
-According to Wikipedia there are three different types of power outages:
+Power outages commonly occur.

 Several websites give real time power outage information including input from residents in the current affected area, namely Poweroutage.us and Poweroutage.report.
-Wireless Emergency Alerts sent out by National Weather Service and Federal Emergency Management Agency via smartphones, alert users to natural disasters which sometimes power outages stem from.
+Wireless Emergency Alerts sent out by the National Weather Service via smartphones, and NOAA Weather Radio over radio, alert users to natural disasters, including adverse weather events, which often produce power outages.

 Power surges can cause damage to electrical devices.
 Disconnecting appliances and electronics in a power outage to avoid damage from electrical surges is a good idea, especially when the power is turned back on.
 Otherwise a surge protector is an excellent idea for electrical surges.